Strophox/mazing/README.md

-# mazing
+# 'mazing
-Generating and playing around with mazes
+Generating, visualising, playing around with mazes

 ## What is this?